 She burned with the black, heatless fires of thought.

-She was an idealist, she would not be censored.
+An idealist, she would not be censored.

 She did not believe in playing favorites, it was a matter of principle with her.